rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/get_plastid.md

 Retrieve their complete chloroplast genome sequences as separate fasta files (i.e. select FASTA form and send to file)

 Annotate each of these sequences using GeSeq [link](https://chlorobox.mpimp-golm.mpg.de/geseq.html).
 Upload all the above downloaded sequences and select:

-Generate codon-based alignments,
+*Generate codon-based alignments*,
-Include references
+*Include references*

-Also, select ARAGORN for tRNA annotation, and select Plant chloroplast in the genetic code.
+Also, select *ARAGORN* for tRNA annotation, and select *Plant chloroplast* in the genetic code.

 In the *BLAT Reference Sequences*, select:
-MPI-MP chloroplast references (Embryophyta CDS + rRNA)
+*MPI-MP chloroplast references (Embryophyta CDS + rRNA)*

 In *Actions*, select: I have read and accept the Disclaimer and **Submit**

-Wit for the results and download (save) the *GFF3* annotation table for *Annotation* of each of the plastid sequences.
+Wait for the results and download (save) the *GFF3* annotation table for *Annotation* of each of the plastid sequences.

 Also, From the *GLOBAL* *Annotation*, download the *Codon based alignment* files and unzip them.